Synopsis

 Steve Connolly was born into a family of vaudevillians, leftists and writers.
 He lived fast and loose with a ‘stick it to the man’ vibe.
 His schooling at the controversial Brinsley Road Free School encouraged the pupils “not to colour in, but to colour out.’
 An ideas man from an early age he was focused and determined to forge a musical path for himself.

-Like a Lowdown Guitar takes us back to the 1980’s and early 1990’s independent music scene and speak to the musicians who intersected with Steve.
-The film speaks to fans and musicians influenced by his style as well as friends, industry professionals, journalists and venue owners who all discuss the eighties independent pub rock scene which spawned many successful acts but which lost many more to pressure, stress and substances.
-Women musicians were fighting hard to earn an equal footing, as were indigenous artists but the vibe was still very macho.
-The cultural cringe that had straitjacketed the country was giving way to a feeling that Australia was embracing it’s own culture and climate.
-The independent live music arena was a shot in the arm for anyone who thought differently from the mainstream and who wanted change.
-The film details Steve’s early teenage bands including Cuban Heels with mate Spencer P Jones, as well as The Sex Flintstones, and The Zimmermen with John Dowler.
 Paul Kelly’s career started in the late 70’s with his bands, The High Rise Bombers and The Dots, but on meeting Steve, Paul saw a grit in him, he saw someone he wouldn’t be able to push around.
 Moving to Sydney they formed The Coloured Girls/ Messengers who were, drummer Michael Barclay, bassist Jon Schofield and keyboardist Peter Bull (augmented later with percussionist Ray Pereira and occasionally starring the talents of Chris Wilson on harmonica).
-They were key in elevating Paul’s well observed lyrics about Australian life and Aboriginal history.
-After 7 years and 6 albums (Post, Gossip, Under the Sun, So Much Water So Close to Home, Comedy and Hidden Things), ending suddenly in 1991.
+They were key in elevating Paul’s well observed lyrics about Australian life which recounted our Aboriginal history.
+After 7 years and 6 albums (Post, Gossip, Under the Sun, So Much Water So Close to Home, Comedy and Hidden Things) the band ended.

 Steve’s career after the Messengers was varied.
 It was hard to climb back to those heights again quickly.
 He expanded his skills with the Celtic folk rock of The Troubles as well as recording a demo with Steve Lucas (of X).
-Never one to stand still he turned his hand to producing, taking the reins for albums with Kaarin Fairfax and Kev Carmody.
+Never one to stand he took the producing reins and played guitar on Kaarin Fairfax’s Mary Jo Starr album, ‘Too Many Movies’ as well as his work with Kev Carmody.
 He had already co-produced Archie Roach’s ‘Charcoal Lane’ in 1989 and found he enjoyed that type of work.
 He would also play on and produce an EP for Sherry Rich and The Grievous Angels.
 But by 1994 Steve’s long neglected health began failing.
 His new band, The Usual Suspects, began working with ex-Divinyls bassist/producer and engineer Tim Millikan.
-All the instruments and his voice had been recorded and they were waiting for a space to appear in the Atlantis studio schedule when Steve fell seriously ill and passed away from a bacterial infection of the heart.
+All the instruments and his voice had been recorded and they were waiting for a space to appear in the Atlantis studio schedule to mix the album when Steve fell seriously ill.
+He passed away from a bacterial infection of the heart soon after.
 His last album was posthumously released.

 Steve’s musicality shines consistently across his whole career however.
 He held firm views on many topics but that opinionated trait was only seeking to push creativity forward, to make the song better.
 His guitar was integral to Paul Kelly’s early success.
-He built on what others had tried, transposing that chiming Strat tone from the 60s into the noisy, chaotic pub rock arena.
-A heavy strummer, he could play driving rock but wasn’t a shredder.
-He could also play fast notes but instead preferred to add space to his lead breaks, allowing the other musicians to shine.
-And yet his dynamic flourishes and that hypnotic following of the melody in that lowdown style heightened the emotion of the song.
+He built on what others had tried, transposing that chiming Strat tone from the 60s into the noisy pub rock arena.
+A heavy strummer, he could play driving rock but he wasn’t a shredder.
+He could play fast notes but instead preferred to add space to his lead breaks, allowing the other musicians to shine.
+And yet his dynamic flourishes and that hypnotic following of the melody heightened the emotion of the song.
 Very few guitarists can mimic his style.
 It was pure talent on the strings.
-And he’s not been given recognition for his contribution to Australian music.
 The lyric from ‘Too Her Door’ is apt – ‘and his heart was singing like a low down guitar’.
 Steve’s melody lingers.
 As a die hard Dons fan he would be pleased with the paving stone that lies at Windy Hill in his honour (original home ground of the Essendon Bombers).
 This film is a celebration of Steve’s life and musical work and a critique of the period he thrived in.

 Production Stage